 Change Your Pillow Case Frequently – dead skin cells build up on our linens when we sleep, so by keeping your pillow case clean you can prevent bacteria from transferring to your skin and contributing to breakouts.
-I try to change my pillow case every 2-3 days but if this is not possible you can flip it over after 2 days, and then wash it after 4 days.
+Change your pillow case every 2 days, and flip it in between.

 Wash Your Face Twice Daily – Washing your face morning and night is good practice.
 Make sure to use a face wash that is suited to your skin type, and aim for one that is free of chemicals such as parabens and phthalates that can cause endocrine disruption.
 Before washing your face at night it is important to remove your makeup for a deeper clean – also NEVER go to bed with makeup on, as this is the time when your skin cells turnover and regenerate.

-Destress – stress can contribute to acne byincreasing sebum production and creating hormonal imbalances due to the upregulation of stress hormones.
-Try to find time to relax and do what you love a few times per week, good practices to destress include meditation (I like the HeadSpace or Calm App), yoga, exercise and receiving adequate sleep.
+Manage stress – stress can contribute to acne by increasing sebum production and creating hormonal imbalances due to the upregulation of stress hormones.
+Try to find time to relax and do what you love a few times per week.